slcs-jsc/mptrac/README.md

     make check

 This will execute a series of tests sequentially.
-If any test fails, check the log messages for details.
+If any test fails, check the log messages for further details.

 ### Run the example